Why the system had to exist

 Adoption beats perfection

 A system no one uses is a system that does not exist.
-I shipped an imperfect v1 fast, then iterated based on real usage, not theoretical completeness.
+Ship an imperfect v1 fast, iterate based on real usage — not theoretical completeness.

 Tokens are the real leverage

 Components can be rebuilt.
 Tokens are load-bearing.
-Getting naming conventions and tier structure right early saved weeks of migration work later.
+Getting naming conventions right early saved weeks of migration work later.